nickbabcock/jomini/README.md

 parser.parseText(buffer, { }, (q) => q.json({ pretty: true }));
 ```

-There is an option to decide how duplicate keys are disambiguated.
+There is an option to decide how duplicate keys are serialized.
 For instance, given the following data:

 ```
 core="AAA"
 core="BBB"
 ```

-The default behavior (the disambiguation of "none") will encode the above as:
+The default behavior will group the two fields into one list, as shown below.
+This favors ergonomics, as the builtin `JSON.parse` doesn't handle duplicate keys well.

 ```json
 {